Mr. President (band): Mainstream success with "Coco Jamboo" (1996)

-Night Club and Space Gate (1997–1999)
+Night Club and Space Gate (1996–1999)

-Hoping to capitalize on the success of We See the Same Sun, Mr. President once again employed their lighter sound on the 1997 CD Night Club.
-Jojo Action, the first single released from Night Club, contributed to the band's continued success in Europe, peaking as high as No. 3 in Austria.
+Hoping to capitalize on the success of We See the Same Sun, Mr. President went back to recording in 1996 and once again employed their lighter sound on the 1997 CD Night Club.
+"Jojo Action", the first single released from Night Club, contributed to the band's continued success in Europe, peaking as high as No. 3 in Austria.
 Although the next three hits from the album charted impressively in Europe, none of the singles managed to chart in the United States.
-During the promotional campaign for Night Club in 1997, Lady Danii took a brief leave from the group to pursue a solo career with the band Reset, but she returned a few months later.
+During the promotional campaign for Night Club in 1997, Lady Danii took a brief leave from the group to perform with the band Reset, but she returned a few months later.

 In the midst of promotion, Haak, Hildebrandt, and Rennalls were accused of not using their own voices in any of Mr. President's songs.
-Hamburg's leading magazine, Stern, reported the scandal, which was first revealed on German radio station Bremen 4.
+German magazine Stern reported the scandal, which was first revealed on German radio station Bremen 4.
 According to their report, the actual voices belonged to Caren Miller, Anne Schroeder, and William King III.
 However, Matthiesen and Neumann appeared in a televised interview on German channel VIVA and explained that the voices were indeed those of Daniela and Judith, but that their pitches had been technically edited during recording.
 In 2014, NWZonline.de published an article about Caren Miller, stating that she was a studio singer and co-composer with Mr. President.
 According to her, it didn’t bother her that only Judith Hildebrandt and Daniela Haak appeared on stage, as it was simply stressful for the two front women.
 Miller left the band in 2000, at the same time as Hildebrandt.

 A year later, Mr. President released Space Gate, which marked a return to their earlier sound.
-"Give a Little Love" and "Simbaleo" proved to be moderate successes, but the band was once again unable to reach the heights of 1996.
+"Give a Little Love" and "Simbaleo" proved to be moderate successes, but the band was once again unable to match their 1996 success.

-Compilation album and hiatus (2000)
+Compilation album and hiatus (1999–2000)

-After half a year away from the studio in 1999, Mr. President returned in the new millennium with A Kind of...
-Best!—their first singles compilation CD.
-Accompanying the CD was Up N' Away 2k, the band's new single, which unfortunately failed to chart even in Germany.
+After six months away from the studio in 1999, Mr. President returned in the new millennium with A Kind of...
+Best!, their first singles compilation CD.
+Accompanying the CD was "Up N' Away 2k", the band's new single, which failed to chart even in Germany.
 Following the lack of success of their latest single and their fading public image, Judith Hildebrandt left the group in February 2000 to pursue her solo career.
-After Hildebrandt's departure, the band decided to concentrate on releasing another compilation album, resulting in Golden Super Hits, which hit shelves near the end of 2000.
+After Hildebrandt's departure, the band decided to concentrate on releasing another compilation album, Golden Super Hits, released near the end of 2000.